nguyenbahung94/UtilShortCode/README.md

 # UtilShortCode
-It's contain short and small code, it's create to resoale
+It's contain short and small code, it's create to resolute some case specific